Subspace-Configurable Networks: Experimental Results

-The $\beta$-space learned by the configuration network $h$ for different transformations, datasets and inference network architectures is shown in \Figref{fig:beta} and Appendix~\ref{sec:betaspace}.
+The $\beta$-space learned by the configuration network $h$ for different transformations, datasets, and inference network architectures is shown in \Figref{fig:beta}.
 For 2D rotation, the transformation parameters $\alpha = (\cos(\phi), \sin(\phi))$ are drawn from a circle and result in all $\beta_i$ being continuous curves arranged around the cylinder in our $\alpha$-$\beta$ visualization.
-For all transformations, if $D=1$, the SCN training yields $\beta_1=1$ due to the use of softmax in the last layer of the consifuration network and a single base model.
+For all transformations, if $D=1$, the SCN training yields $\beta_1=1$ due to the use of softmax in the last layer of the configuration network and a single base model.
 For $D \neq 1$, each $\beta_i$ is high for a certain contiguous range of $\alpha$s and low outside of this range.
 For small $D$, the regions of high $\beta$s are largely disjoint, yet overlap as $D$ is scaled up.
 Interestingly, the shape of the learned transformation is preserved across datasets and inference network architectures, although minor differences do exist, see Appendix~\ref{sec:betaspace}.

-We claim that the subspace of optimized configurations for data transformations parameterized by $\alpha$ is \emph{nicely structured}: (i) We achieve good accuracies even for a linear subspace of low degrees of freedom $D$. (ii) We observe a nice structure of optimal solutions in the space, as represented by the function $\beta = h(\alpha)$ and shown in Corollary \ref{th:2:short}.
-This finding is related to the recent literature on linear mode connectivity of independently trained solutions~\citep{entezari2021role}, the solutions that share a part of the training trajectory~\citep{frankle2020linear}, and those trained on data splits~\citep{ainsworth2022git}.
-SCNs and the configuration space hypothesis establish linear mode connectivity between models trained for different transformation parameters, enhancing the existing literature.
+We claim that the subspace of optimized configurations for data transformations parameterized by $\alpha$ is \emph{nicely structured}: (i) We achieve good accuracies even for a linear subspace of low degrees of freedom $D$. (ii) We observe a nice structure of optimal solutions in the space, as represented by the function $\beta = h(\alpha)$ and supported by our theoretical results.
+This finding is related to the recent literature on linear mode connectivity of independently trained solutions~\citep{entezari2021role}, solutions that share a part of the training trajectory~\citep{frankle2020linear}, and those trained on data splits~\citep{ainsworth2022git, keller2022repair}.
+SCNs establish linear mode connectivity between models trained for different transformation parameters, enhancing the existing literature.

 Although the inference network architecture seems to have little impact on the shape of the learned $\beta$-space, there are interesting exceptions.
 How does configuration subspace look like if the inference network architecture is invariant to the applied transformation?
 We trained a SCN for translation with a translation-invariant CNN as inference network architecture.
 The learned configuration space, in this case, appears degenerated with only one translation-invariant model being learned, regardless of $D$, \ie all but one $\beta_i$ are zero for all transformation parameters $\alpha$ (see Appendix \ref{sec:translation}).